-Engine Cut-Off Switches
+Engine Cut-Off Switch (ECOS)

-Most PWC and powerboats come equipped by the manufacturer with an important device called an emergency engine cut-off switch.
-This is a safety device that is designed to shut off the engine if the operator is thrown from the proper operating position.
+Most PWC and powerboats come equipped by the manufacturer with an important device called an emergency engine cut-off switch (ECOS).
+If properly worn, this is a safety device that is designed to shut off the engine if the operator is thrown from the proper operating position.
+A lanyard is attached to the ECOS and the operator's wrist or life jacket.
+The switch shuts off the engine if the operator falls off the PWC or out of the powerboat.
+If your vessel does not come equipped with an ECOS, you should have one installed.

-- A lanyard is attached to the safety switch and the operator's wrist or life jacket.
-The safety switch shuts off the engine if the operator falls off the PWC or out of the powerboat.
-If your vessel does not come equipped with an engine cut-off switch, you should have one installed. - In many states, it is illegal to ride your PWC without attaching the lanyard properly between the switch and vourself.
+In many states, it is illegal to ride your PWC without attaching the lanyard properly between the switch and yourself.